Authors: Pau Herrero (Imperial College London) and Dan Brown (Oxford Brookes University)

 */

-if (safetySystem.hasGlucoseAlert()) {
+(safetySystem.hasGlucoseAlert()) {

 SafetyGlucoseAlert glucoseAlert = safetySystem.getGlucoseAlert();